open-telemetry/opentelemetry-configuration/schema-docs.md

       "additionalProperties": false,
       "properties": {
         "endpoint": {
-          "type": [
+          "description": "Configure endpoint.\n If omitted or null, http://localhost:4317 is used.", "type": [
             "string",
             "null"
           ]
         },
         "tls": {
-          "$ref": "common.json#/$defs/HttpTls"
+          "description": "Configure TLS settings for the exporter.", "$ref": "common.json#/$defs/HttpTls"
         },
         "headers": {
-          "type": "array",
+          "description": "Configure headers.
+Entries have higher priority than entries from .headers_list.\n If an entry's .value is null, the entry is ignored.", "type": "array",
           "items": {
             "$ref": "common.json#/$defs/NameStringValuePair"
           }
         },
         "headers_list": {
-          "type": [
+          "description": "Configure headers.
+Entries have lower priority than entries from .headers.\n The value is a list of comma separated key-value pairs matching the format of OTEL_EXPORTER_OTLP_HEADERS.
+See https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/exporter.md#configuration-options for details.\n If omitted or null, no headers are added.", "type": [
             "string",
             "null"
           ]
         },
         "compression": {
-          "type": [
+          "description": "Configure compression.\n Values include: gzip, none.
+Implementations may support other compression algorithms.\n If omitted or null, none is used.", "type": [
             "string",
             "null"
           ]
         },
         "timeout": {
-          "type": [
+          "description": "Configure max time (in milliseconds) to wait for each export.\n Value must be non-negative.
+A value of 0 indicates no limit (infinity).\n If omitted or null, 10000 is used.", "type": [
             "integer",
             "null"